 In countries that produce oil and rely heavily on it for their economy, the dropping commodity price is a bad thing.
 In places like Canada, they have seen their currency drop nearly 25% in value compared to the US dollar during this drop in oil.
 Bad for most consumers who rely on imports from the US.
 Good for the Canadian companies who ship goods to the United States such as the forestry industry, who’s products have suddenly become cheaper for Americans to buy.

 For more on the dropping oil prices and it’s effects on Canada, the Bank of Canada has released a helpful piece here, feel free to read more.

 Economics can be further broken down into two individual fields of study, both of which may be of interest for further review.
 Microeconomics evaluates behaviours of individuals and small business as prices shift, and how supply and demand then change in response.

 Meanwhile, Macroeconomics takes a look at an economy at a whole, such as total output, unemployment, inflation, investment, etc. While Micro looks at isolated scenarios and how it affects one person or household, macroeconomics evaluates how things impact the entire national or global economy as a whole.
 For more information on Macroeconomics, Investopedia is a great resource.
 And for more information if you are interested in Microeconomics, a great resource is the Khan Academy.
-An even more local perspective can be found at Financial Planner Melbourne – for local and individuals.
+An even more local perspective can be found at CEO On Demand or Financial Planner Melbourne – for local and individuals.

 As you continue to learn more about economics, it will only help you continue with your own finance research and become a better purchaser, investor, and saver!